United Airlines Flight UA770 Emergency Diversion

 i) Calm Under Pressure: The Crew in Action

 The cockpit crew announced a “Squawk 7700.”
 It is an international code for a general emergency.
-The crew communicated continuously with Air Traffic Control (ATC), where they brought their training into effect, which included:
+The crew communicated continuously with Air Traffic Control (ATC), where they brought their training into effect, which includes:

 • Assessing and confirming the issue with redundant checks